wurmlab/templates/ruby/README.md

 This template automatically takes input files as here: `bundle exec bin/appname input1.fq input2.fq`.

 Any string output like  `puts "ACAGTAGCAGTCAGC"` will display in standard output - thus output can be redirected with `>`.
-Errors (and logging info) should be displayed in standard error by `STDERR.puts "I did a great job.".
+Errors (and logging info) should be displayed in standard error by `STDERR.puts "I did a great job."`.